jumpnow/jumpnowtek-site/_posts/2018-01-24-Odroid-C2-Systems-with-Yocto.md

 The u-boot version is **2017.09**.

 A **boot.scr** is required.
 There are source files for either SD card or eMMC booting.
-You can choose which with a variable in **local.conf** described below.
+You can choose with a variable in **local.conf** described below.

 These are **sysvinit** systems using [eudev][eudev].